-The valuation method used varies depending on the analyst, but the common ones are price-to-book (P/B), price-to-earnings (P/E) or the discounted cash flow (DCF).
+The valuation method used varies depending on the analyst, but the common ones are price-to-book (P/B), price-to-earnings (P/E) or discounted cash flow (DCF).

 Value stocks tend to have lower P/E and P/B than the industry average.

-Yield is the distributions from investment income.
+Yield is the distribution from investment income.
 It is expressed as a percentage of the NAV or the current market price.
 Unlike total return, the yield has only one component, which is the investment income.
 It does not include the distribution of capital gains or capital appreciation of underlying shares.

 The graphical representation between yield and maturity time is known as the Yield Curve.
 The yield curve shows the yield of fixed-income securities such as bonds, treasury bills, etc. with varying maturity.

 The curve is generally sloped upwards as the instruments with longer maturities usually have higher yields.